pywbem/pywbemtools/docs/pywbemclispecialfeatures.rst

   same command group.

 * The ability to receive either CIM instances or CIM instance names with only a change of an option on the commands that request CIM instances.
+The option ``-o`` or ``--name-only`` defines whether only the instance name or the complete object will be displayed.

 * The ability to interactively select the data for certain objects as opposed to having to enter the full name.